Chaotikum/membermailer/README.md

 membermailer
 ============

-Fills out an email template with member data and sends the result to them
+Fills out a template with member data and mails the result to said member

+Usage: `membermailer tpl.txt data.json`